formkit/docs-content/guides/build-a-multi-step-form.md

 - The validity of each individual step is not being shown.
 - When there are validations on a tab that's not the "current step", they cannot be seen.

-Let's let's address the first issue.
+Let's address the first issue.

 ## Tracking validity for each step